 For people living in Baltimore, you may be able to qualify for the Maryland Temporary Disability Assistance Program.
 The program is designed to pay benefits to low-income, disabled people in the state of Maryland on a temporary basis.
 The program will pay benefits up to 12 out of 36 months but will continue if the recipient also pursues an SSI claim.

 What to Do When Your Short Term Disability Claim is Denied

 The disability claim process can be complicated, and trying to navigate it can be especially difficult when you are sick or injured.
 Insurance companies do not provide much guidance and routinely deny claims for reasons that are unclear or confusing.
-An experienced Baltimore short term disability lawyer can help you figure out what benefits you are entitled to and how to submit a successful claim.
+An experienced Washington DC short term disability lawyer can help you figure out what benefits you are entitled to and how to submit a successful claim.